Deepmind’s AlphaFold wins CASP13 protein-folding competition

 One neural network in AlphaFold predicts the distribution of distances between pairs of amino acid residues in a protein by repeatedly placing pieces of a protein structure with new protein fragments.
 A generative model creates new fragments, which are used to continually improve precision.
 The probabilities are combined into a score that estimates the accuracy of a proposed structure, which a separate neural network evaluates using all distances in aggregate.

 AlphaFold handily outguns competing solutions in terms of performance.
-It beat 98 competitors in the Critical Assessment of Structure Prediction (CASP) protein folding competition in Cancun, where it successfuly predicted the structure of 25 out of 43 proteins.
+It beat 98 competitors in the Critical Assessment of Structure Prediction (CASP) protein-folding competition in Cancun, where it successfuly predicted the structure of 25 out of 43 proteins.
 (The second-place system could only predict three protein structures.)
 More impressively, it managed to forecast its first protein structures in a matter of hours — magnitudes faster than previous systems.

 Improving the scientific community’s understanding of protein folding could lead to more effective diagnoses and treatment of diseases such as Parkinson’s and Alzheimer’s, the DeepMind team noted, as these are believed to be caused by misfolded proteins.
 And it could aid in protein design, leading to protein-secreting bacteria that make wastewater biodegradable, for instance, and enzymes that can help manage pollutants such as plastic and oil.